nyxx-discord/nyxx_docs/src/guides/migrationtoversion3.md

 Similarly to main nyxx library to nyxx_interactions you have to use `IInteractions.create` method because constructor is hidden from public API.
 `create` function also accepts instance of `InteractionBackend` instead of `INyxx` instance due to upcoming HTTP interactions support.
-This allows us creating additional backends for interactions or altering existing ones for wider compatibility and extensibility.
+This allows us to create additional backends for interactions or to alter existing ones for wider compatibility and extensibility.

 #### `Interface-based entity model`

 Concrete implementations of classes are now hidden and interfaces are exposed.
-Here, nothing should particularly change but keep in mind you are now receiving not `User` but `IUser` which represents user entity, but it's completely transparent on what it can do but hides how its achieved.
+Here, nothing should particularly change but keep in mind that you are now receiving not `User` but `IUser` which represents the user entity, but it's completely transparent on what it can do but hides internal implementation.
 It allows us to modify underlying logic more easily.

 ```dart